-Thankfully, this is extremely straightforward.
-All Americans, regardless of where they reside, have the same requirements for Medicare eligibility.
-You have to be 65 years old, a U.S. citizen and have a minimum 10-year work history.
+Thankfully, this is straightforward.
+Regardless of where they reside, all Americans have the same Medicare eligibility requirements.
+You must be 65 years old, a US citizen, and have a minimum 10-year work history.
 You can also be the spouse of someone who meets this criterion.

 What is New Jersey Medicare called?

-Whether it’s in New Jersey or anywhere else, Medicare is known as Medicare.
-There’s no extra or special name it’s known as.
+Whether in New Jersey or anywhere else, Medicare is known as Medicare.
+There’s no extra or special name for it.

 What is the best Medicare plan in NJ?

 Original Medicare — Parts A and B — are completely standard, so it’s the same for everyone.
-Only when you branch out into supplementary coverage or replace Original Medicare with Medicare Advantage (Part C) will you see any difference.
+You see no difference when you branch out into supplementary coverage or replace Original Medicare with Medicare Advantage (Part C).
 In that case, the best coverage is the most comprehensive one you can get that fits into your budget.

 How to Sign Up for Supplemental Medicare in New Jersey

-Our licensed agents — who provide service at no cost to you — can link you with Supplemental Medicare coverage that truly fits your needs and takes the worry out of the process.
+Our licensed agents — who provide service at no cost — can link you with Supplemental Medicare coverage that genuinely fits your needs and takes the worry out of the process.